-Lusobowl II will be played under the Blood Bowl 2016 Official Rules, Almanac, Spikes 1, 2, 3, and NAF Tournament Rules 2019.
-These are based on the days 1 and 2 of the NAF World Cup IV.
+Lusobowl III will be played under the Blood Bowl 2016 Official Rules, Almanac I and II, and NAF Tournament Rules 2019.
+These are based on the Eurobowl Poland 2020.

 This will be an individual tournament, where coach will play against another coach each round.

-Special stadiums and balls presented on Almanak and Spikes won’t be used.
+Special stadiums and balls presented on Almanacs and Spikes won’t be used.

 Any injury or death suffered by a player will be cleared after each match, and each coach will start their matches with the registered rosters.